kushpatelj86/CPSC-362-Group-Project-Workout-Website-/README.md

 # FITFIX
-'"Where you come to get your Fitness, Fixed"'
+"Where you come to get your Fitness, Fixed"
 ## OUR STACK
 - sqlite3
 - Python